ESA-APEx/apex_documentation/interoperability/algohosting.md

 successful integration of workflows and algorithms and ensures reusability within the broader EO community.

 We highlight that the majority of these requirements apply to EO projects that build an on-demand service to be exposed via an HTTP-based API.
-Projects that generate static maps as their main project result and do not need to publish any service are not affected by these requirements.
+Projects do not need to publish any service are not affected by these requirements.

 In terms of creating on-demand services, APEx currently supports two main standards: openEO or OGC API Processes.
 This selection should support almost any possible on-demand service.
 When unsure, you can contact the APEx team for advice.